reysan-barillo/AppScript/README.md

 6. **User-Friendly Menu**:
    - Adds a custom menu to the Google Sheet for easy access to script features.

+7. **Status Column Updates**:
+   - Tracks the progress of certificate generation and email sending in a designated status column:
+     - **"Certificate already sent to [email]"**: Indicates that the certificate has already been emailed.
+     - **"Generating Certificate"**: Indicates that the certificate is being generated.
+     - **"Failed Score"**: Indicates that the score did not meet the required threshold.
+     - **"Error during certificate generation"**: Indicates an error occurred during the process.

 ---

 ## Screenshots